What Do Automotive Designers Do?

 Auto Designer Salary and Career Info

 According to the Bureau of Labor Statistics, the expected job growth in the field of industrial design over the period from 2016 to 2026 is 4%, which is lower than the national average of 7%.
-Some of this slow growth can be attributed to the decline in manufacturing jobs within the US overall, and BLS suggests that those seeking employment in this field will do best if they possess skill in modern computer-aided design techniques.
+Some of this slow growth can be attributed to the decline in manufacturing jobs within the US overall, and BLS suggests that those seeking employment in this field will do best if they possess skills in modern computer-aided design techniques.
 The median annual income for industrial designers overall is $66,590, which includes auto designers.